Shadow Priest Torghast Guide and Best Anima Powers — Shadowlands 9.0.5

 - Cruelty Censer — Enemies that are feared ( Psychic Scream), horrified, stunned ( Psychic Horror or Mind Bomb), or dazed take 35% increased damage.
-This power gives you a fantastic combo where you put your DoTs on as many targets as possible and them fear them to finish them off.
+This power gives you a fantastic combo where you put your DoTs on as many targets as possible and then fear them to finish them off.

-- Fae-bliss Lantern — Night Fae only ability that causes Fae Guardians to also increase damage and healing by 30%.
+- Fae-bliss Lantern — Night Fae-only ability that causes Fae Guardians to also increase damage and healing by 30%.

-- Maldo's Soul Exploder — Necrolord only ability that gives you a 20% chance to trigger an Unholy Nova after killing an enemy.
+- Maldo's Soul Exploder — Necrolord-only ability that gives you a 20% chance to trigger an Unholy Nova after killing an enemy.
 Particularly useful for packs that have staggered health mobs.

 - Power Overwhelming — Possibly one of the most fun powers in all of Torghast, this causes your Mind Blast to have no cooldown and be instant cast while Power Infusion is active.

 - Death Harvester — Each time you score a killing blow with Shadow Word: Death, you increase the damage of all subsequent casts by 5%, stacking.
 This does not apply to trivial enemies.

 - Generic Stat powers — Haste or generic Intellect powers.

 - Baroness' Lost Plagueloop — Necrolord-only ability that causes your Mind Blast and Shadow Word: Death casts to extend Unholy Transfusion by 3 seconds.